Karobben/Karobben.github.io/source/_posts/LearnNotes/fluorescence.md

 !!! note What happens after the molecule is excited?
     ![](https://imgur.com/nD2T2sw.png)
-    Fluorescence properties depend on what happens to the molecule during the ~10-8 sec during which it is excited
+    Fluorescence properties depend on what happens to the molecule during the ~10-8 sec during which it is excited<br>
+    Fluorescence happens very fast because it back to the ground state very fast.
+In general, the decay brings the electron from excited state to the ground state (decay defines as events per sec ($k_f$))<br>
+    Nan-radiative decay (exp: form of heat), the decay faster and does not generate photon.
+The energy transfer into solid molecules and spreed away.
+They don't went to exited state and generate photons.

+- the quantum yields for phosphorescence are usually very low because ==the radiative decay rates are slow compared to typical nonradiative rates== and quenching processes[^decay].

+[^decay]: Hurtubise RJ (1990) Phosphorimetry: Theory, Instrumentation, and Applications, VCH, New York.

 ### What are the processes of non-radiative decay?